-The cost of association and CDS publications is included in the membership dues.
+The Chicago Dental Society publication (CDS Review) is included in the membership dues.
+The CDS Review is available in a paper or digital version.
 Individual publication costs are listed on the invoices.
-The subscription cost of the CDS Review is $25; student dues are not applied towards the Review.
-Admittance to the Midwinter Meeting is free to CDS members (registration fee is $195 on site for ADA members who are not also members of CDS).
+The Subscriber cost of the CDS Review is $25; student dues are not applied towards the Review.

 The Illinois State Dental Society collects tripartite dues for CDS members in Lake, Cook and DuPage counties.

 Recently, the American Dental Association, Illinois State Dental Society and Chicago Dental Society offer an automatic online pay-as-you-go option for your tripartite dues.
 Dentists can sign up for this option at ISDS.

 Members who pay full dues are those who have been in practice for three or more years.
 In 2017, full dues totals $1,053: $532 to the American Dental Association; $396 to the Illinois State Dental; and $125 to CDS.

 Life members who actively practice dentistry pay a reduced rate for the national (ADA) and local (CDS) levels and the full active rate for the state (ISDS) level.
 To become a life member you must have been a member of the American Dental Association for 30 consecutive years or 40 non-consecutive years and have already reached age 65.
 In 2017, life member dues totals $889: $399 to the American Dental Association; $396 to the Illinois State Dental Society; and $94 to CDS.

 Retired members must be completely retired from the practice of dentistry.
 They must also be an active member prior to retiring to become eligible for retired dues.
 Dues are approximately one-quarter of the full dues amount.
 In 2017, retired dues totals $218: $133 to the ADA, $50 to the ISDS and $35 to the CDS.